A Novel Model for 3D Motion Planning for a Generalized Dubins Vehicle with Pitch and Yaw Rate Constraints: Results

 For an instance of the ``Short 4" case where the path length is around $400$ m, the change in path length is around $50$ to $70$ m when $R_{yaw}$ is varied.
 The effect of $R_{yaw}$ is more pronounced for ``Additional 2", where the vehicle needs to perform an ascent motion.
 For this instance, the path length may vary from $100$ m to as high as $280$ m depending on $R_{yaw}.$ An illustration of the paths for increasing $R_{yaw}$ from $30$ m to $50$ m is shown in Fig.~\ref{fig: varying_paths_Ryaw_additional_2}.

-These effects may not be captured by the existing models, including \cite{minimal_3D_Dubins_path_bounded_curvature_pitch}, due to the single control input considered in these models.
-Illustrations of the paths obtained using the result from \cite{minimal_3D_Dubins_path_bounded_curvature_pitch} for the scenarios ``Short 4" and ``Additional 2" are shown in Figs.~\ref{fig: Short4_Vana} and \ref{subfig: pitch_rate_violation}, respectively.
+These effects may not be captured by the existing models, including \cite{minimal_3D_Dubins_path_bounded_curvature_pitch}, \cite{analytic_solution_3D}, and \cite{mathworks_uavdubinsconnection}, due to the single control input considered in these models.
+Illustrations of the paths obtained using the results from \cite{minimal_3D_Dubins_path_bounded_curvature_pitch}, \cite{analytic_solution_3D}, and \cite{mathworks_uavdubinsconnection} for the scenarios ``Short 4" and ``Additional 2" are shown in Figs.~\ref{fig: Short4_Vana} and \ref{fig: Additional_2_comparison}, respectively.
+We note that the path obtained from~\cite{mathworks_uavdubinsconnection} utilizes a helical segment followed by a left turn, straight line segment, and another left turn to construct the path for ``Short~4'' in Fig.~\ref{fig: Short4_Vana}.
+Additionally, since the full heading vector is not considered in \cite{mathworks_uavdubinsconnection}, it yields a starkly different path, which enters the pitch sphere and hence violates the pitch rate constraint, unlike the other two algorithms for ``Additional 2".